For questions on the agenda or if you’re interested in speaking at our event, please email [email protected].

 Section 3 – Leading in an Unknown Future

 2:35 p.m.
-Featured Speaker: Strategies to Deal with Constant Change
+Executive Interview: Strategies to Deal with Constant Change

 Geopolitical, market and technological shifts are accelerating, challenging leaders to respond with agility, flexibility and adaptability.
 In this session, you’ll gain practical strategies and tactics to leverage in the era of constant change, positioning your organization to thrive in the years ahead.